sbates-idrc/baby-bliss-bot/README.md

 We performed experiments with a number of existing models listed below to understand how useful they are in helping with generating new Bliss symbols etc.

+### Llama2

+Conclusion: useful

+See the [Llama2FineTuning.md](./docs/Llama2FineTuning.md) in the [documentation](./docs) folder for details on how to fine tune, evaluation results and the conclusion about how useful it is.

 ### StyleGAN3

 Conclusion: not useful